ansh/jiffyreader.com/README.md

   6. See the [faq section](#FAQ) on how to use the extension, customize it (global and per site settings) and excluding sites from `always on`

 <strong>Firefox will remove the extension when the browser is closed if the extension is not downloaded from the store.</strong>

+## Safari

+> [Download via TestFlight here](https://testflight.apple.com/join/eFFlcXzz).
+This works for both macOS and iOS.
+We are working on getting it approved to download directly via the App Store.
+If you want to build the app yourself, follow the instructions below

+1. We will be [converting the web extension for Safari](https://developer.apple.com/documentation/safariservices/safari_web_extensions/converting_a_web_extension_for_safari) usage.
+This will require a macOS computer and the latest version of XCode installed.
+2. Use `git clone` to clone the Jiffy Reader repo locally.
+3. Run `xcrun safari-web-extension-converter /path/to/extension --bundle-identifier com.jiffyreader.app` to convert the extension.
+4. Open the Safari app on your Mac and make sure to click `Develop` `->` `Allow Unsigned Extensions` in the top menu bar.
+5. Open the project in XCode and click run!

 ## Firefox Nightly / Fennec F-droid / Mull (Android)